 Both formulas are 100% vegan and “0% pretentious”, containing a short list of CCOF or USDA-certified organic ingredients like corn starch, baking soda, maranta arundinacea root powder, kaolin clay, rosemary leaf oil, and peppermint oil to refresh your senses as well as your hair.
 Things you won’t find in them include parabens, sulfates, mineral oil, petrolatum, and formaldehyde.

 Based in the USA, Acure Organics is a family-owned business specializing in skincare, hair care and body care products.
-Their products are Leaping Bunny cruelty-free, vegan, and palm oil-free.
 They also source mostly organic ingredients from fair trade suppliers where possible and support charities.

-Unfortunately, their packaging is not plastic-free, but it is made from recycled plastic and is recyclable.
+Their packaging is made from recycled plastic and is recyclable.

 Apple Cider Vinegar